 AstraGin® is a proprietary plant-derived nutraceutical ingredient developed by NuLiv Science.
-AstraGin® has shown in over a dozen In Vitro studies to improve the absorption of amino acids, peptides, folate, glucosamine and other nutrients in Caco-2 cell, the gold standard used by drug companies to study the absorption of new drugs.
+AstraGin® has shown in over a dozen in-vitro studies to improve the absorption of amino acids, peptides, folate, glucosamine and other nutrients in Caco-2 cell, the gold standard used by drug companies to study the absorption of new drugs.

 AstraGin® also has shown in normal and TNBS-induced colitis rat models to enhance the expression levels of SGLT1 and CAT1 in jejunum and ileum, to increase the absorption of cationic amino acids, and to reduce the inflammation in colon bowel wall of colitis rat.
 Specifically, AstraGin® has shown to:

-creatine, leucine, peptides and tryptophan by 67%, 36%, 25%,45%, 33%, 58%, 41% and 53% (1)
+- Increases the steady-state absorption rate of arginine, agmatine, β-alanine, citrulline, creatine, leucine, peptides and tryptophan by 67%, 36%, 25%,45%, 33%, 58%, 41% and 53% (1)

-• Increase curcumin absorption by 92% (2)
+- Increase curcumin absorption by 92% (2)

-• Increases vitamins absorption such as folate by 50% (3)
+- Increases vitamins absorption such as folate by 50% (3)

-• Increases polyunsaturated fatty acid (derived from flax oil and fish oil) by 58% and 100% (4)
+- Increases polyunsaturated fatty acid (derived from flax oil and fish oil) by 58% and 100% (4)

-• Increase glucosamine absorption by 23% (5)
+- Increase glucosamine absorption by 23% (5)

-• Increases omega-7 fatty acid (Palmitoleic acid) by 39% (6)
+- Increases omega-7 fatty acid (Palmitoleic acid) by 39% (6)

-• Increase ATP production in liver by 18% (7)
+- Increase ATP production in liver by 18% (7)

-• Reduce intestinal wall inflammation by 73% (8)
+- Reduce intestinal wall inflammation by 73% (8)

 These studies demonstrate when AstraGin® is added to protein, it increases the amount of protein in its digested forms of amino acids and peptides in the bloodstream that are transported to all cells in the body.

 Furthermore, AstraGin® is capable of increasing protein synthesis in muscle to increase muscle growth (together with weight training) through enhanced leucine absorption as well as mTOR pathways (1, 11-21); promoting glucose metabolism and mitochondrial functions (22,23); regulating appetite (28-31); and promoting gut health, immune functions, and nutritional profile (8, 32, 33).

 Protein plays a crucial role in almost all biological processes and amino acids are the building blocks of it.
 A large proportion of our cells, muscles, and tissue is made up of amino acids (9).
 They carry out many important bodily functions, such as giving cells their structure.
 Peptides have many biological functions, including antimicrobial, angiotensin-converting enzyme inhibition, antioxidant, opioid, and immunomodulation (10).

 AstraGin® increases the absorption of many amino acids and peptides in the gut (1) so more are delivered to the bloodstream to all cells in the body.

-One of the most researched pathways of muscle growth is the mTOR pathway (mechanistic target of rapamycin), and leucine activates complex muscle-building pathways via mTOR.
-(11-18).
+One of the most researched pathways of muscle growth is the mTOR pathway (mechanistic target of rapamycin), and leucine activates complex muscle-building pathways via mTOR (11-18).
 AstraGin® has shown to increase intestinal leucine absorption by 58% in 15 minutes (1).

 In addition, published papers have demonstrated that a key compound in AstraGin®, ginsenosides, activates mTOR signal pathway by regulating upstream kinases in muscle cells (20), and another key compound in AstraGin®, astragalosides, also affects mTOR pathway through its regulation on insulin levels (21).
 Lastly, AstraGin® increases intestinal arginine absorption by 67% that also triggers the mTOR pathway (1, 19).

-FFA (free fatty acids) impairs glucose metabolism and mitochondrial functions while polyunsaturated fatty acids do not (22, 23).
+Free fatty acids (FFA) impairs glucose metabolism and mitochondrial functions while polyunsaturated fatty acids do not (22, 23).
 Impaired glucose metabolism and mitochondrial functions lead to decreased ATP synthesis, decreased mitochondrial respiration, and decreased oxidative phosphorylation (22-25).
 AstraGin® inhibits saturated fatty acid (Palmitic acid) absorption by 19% while increases the absorption of polyunsaturated fatty acids omega-7 fatty acid, flax oil, and fish oil by 39%, 58%, and 100% (4).

 Cholecystokinin, peptide YY, incretins gastric inhibitory peptide, and glucagon-like peptide are produced in the human body when glucose, amino acids, peptides, and fat are present in the gut (26, 27).
-These hormones potentiate insulin secretion from β-cells and are associated with regulation of food intake (26, 27).
+These hormones potentiate insulin secretion from β-cells and are associated with the regulation of food intake (26, 27).
 Tryptophan is a precursor of the neurotransmitter serotonin, which acts as an anorexigenic signal in the brain to stimulate satiety (28-31).
 AstraGin® up-regulates peptide absorption by 41% (1) and tryptophan absorption by 53% (1) to regulate appetite.